-The only guide built around the urgency moment.
-Find the closest locksmith, vet them in 60 seconds, and know exactly what to say for the fastest dispatch.
+The guide built around the urgency moment.
+Find the closest locksmith, confirm quality in 60 seconds, and know exactly what to say for the fastest dispatch.
 National coverage.

 Every one of these cuts dispatch time.
-Skipping them costs you 5-20 minutes when every minute matters.
+Skipping them costs you 5-20 minutes in time-sensitive situations.

 Texting adds 5-15 minutes of back-and-forth before dispatch is confirmed.
 A phone call gives the dispatcher your address, situation, and lock type in under 90 seconds and gets a tech rolling immediately.